ocupop/dartlang.org/README.md

 ```
 bundle exec htmlproofer ./publish --assume-extension --directory-index-file --allow-hash-href
 ```
 You get htmlproofer when you install the Ruby Gems.

+---

+OR, you can also check links and validate the HTML using the following Ruby script.
+Note that this approach requires npm and Firebase:

+From the top-level directory, run:

+deploy/check_sitemap.rb

+To get `npm`, install [Node.js](https://nodejs.org/en/).
+(As of this writing, the current version is 6.3.0.)

+To install Firebase: (You may have to use the `sudo` command.)

+npm install -g firebase-tools

 ## Misc notes